What Jobs Would I Qualify for with an HR Management Degree?

 The role of training and development specialists is to ensure adequate training for new employees and to provide ongoing employee-development opportunities.
 In turn, employees can focus on advancing their skills and improving quality and productivity.

-Labor relations positions may include negotiators, mediators, arbitrators, or labor relations managers.
+Labor relations positions may include mediators, arbitrators, or labor relations managers.
 HR managers in these positions often need advanced knowledge of employment laws and regulations.
-They are called upon to handle disputes ranging from personal disputes between co-workers to contract negotiations with unions or other employee organizations.
+They are called upon to handle disputes between management and employees, with tasks such as managing contract negotiations with unions or other employee organizations.
 Knowledge in the areas of conflict resolution, labor law, and human behavior is helpful for this specialty.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: